RMLio/social-media-archiving/data-model/README.md

 Because a social media post is identified by a unique ID and conceptually represents different representations, we can use the EDM and PREMIS model to represent item level social media posts.

+> :computer: 17. *As a data steward, I want to represent a social media post (item level) and its representation, so I stay interoperable with EDM and PREMIS.*

+### Harvest

+After a successful harvest, social media posts are preserved within WARC files by the tool SFM.

+> :computer: 18. *As a data steward, I want to describe harvested social media posts with RDF, such that data stewardship is easily possible.*

+WARC files contain a `warcinfo` header as well as zero or more `HTTP requests` and related `HTTP responses`.
+HTTP requests are linked via the WARC header `concurrent-to` to their respective responses.
+The payload of HTTP responses is usually compressed and in case of API calls, one response may contain several social media posts (e.g. 200 tweets for Twitter).

+> :computer: 19. *As a data steward, I want to know which HTTP requests were made and when, such that the provenance of the harvesting is transparent.*

+> :computer: 20. *As a data steward, I want to know which HTTP responses are the result of which HTTP requests, such that the provenance of the harvesting is transparent.*

+> :computer: 21. *As a data steward, I want to know which HTTP requests and responses belong to which WARC file, such that resulting content is findable also in a storage location.*

+### Descriptive social media post information

+Social media posts harvested via an API usually contain rich metadata such as an identifier, author or structured information about linked content.

+> :computer: 22. *As a data steward, I want to know the unique identifier of a social media post, such that different representations of the same post can be linked together.*

+> :computer: 23. *As a data steward, I want to know the author ID of a social media post is, such that stewardship is possible.*

+> :smiley: 24. *As an archive-user, I want to know the author account name as provided by the API of a social media post, such that no opague identifiers have to be used.*

+> :smiley: 25. *As an archive-user, I want to know when a social media post representation was harvested, so I can assess if the content is relevant to me.*

+### Mentioned entities

+A social media post may contain mentions of other users, hashtags or in general "named entities" such as locations, events or known persons.
+Depending on the social media provider and the harvesting method, these data is available in harvested structured data.
+For example, for tweets from Twitter hashtags and other mentioned Twitter users are available in a JSON array containing the name of the user/hashtag and at which string position the user/hashtag occurs.

+> :smiley: 26. *As an archive-user, I want to know which hashtags were extracted from a social media post, so I can assess if the content is relevant to me.*

+Besides hashtags and user mentions, the free text content may contain "named entities".

+> :smiley: 27. *As an archive-user, I want to know which named entities were extracted from a social media post, so I can assess if the content is relevant to me.*

+### Named Entity recognition provenance

+Extracted named entities need to be extracted computationally and the extraction is related to an uncertainty as the recognition process might not be 100% accurate.
+For quality control and in general for provenance, it is important to know with which component named entities were recognized/extracted.

+> :computer: 28. *As a data steward, I want to know which component was used to extract named entities, so I can assess and maintain the quality of the extracted data.*

+> :smiley: 29. *As an archive-user, I want to know how named entities were extracted, so I can assess the quality and if the content is relevant to me.*

+## Collection dashboard

+Hundreds of social media collections may be created and each collection may contain hundred of millions of social media posts.
+The access to item level data is usually restricted to "reading rooms" or special logins of the archiving institution providing the collections.
+For archive-users it is crucial to access the collections in a user-friendly way to assess if the consultation of the collections' content is worth the related efforts of obtaining access.
+The library and archive principle of "finding aids", tools and data supporting users in finding information in collections, can be supported by a user interface in form of a dashboard.

+Besides structured metadata, such a dashboard can convey aggregated information from item level on collection level.
+This facilitates the selection process for archive users, as they can consult rich information about collections before making a decision whether they want to request access to the collections' content.

+"xx","As an archive-user, I want to see out of how many social media posts over time a collection (version) consists, so I can assess if the collection's content is relevant for me."

+> :smiley: 12. *As an archive-user, I want to know which time period the items of a collection cover in terms of their creation, so I can assess if the content is relevant to me.*

+> :smiley: 26. *As an archive-user, I want to know which named entities are mentioned in a collection, e.g. cities or events, so I can assess if the content is relevant to me.*

+## Export MARC

+## Export EAD

+## Admin dashboard

+> :computer: 8. *As a data steward, I want to know which harvested files contain a specific social media post, such that I can better perform GDPR or copyright-related requests.*